DOVE TALES ON SHABBAT

 Whilst many of the Zemirot (Shabbat-table songs) were composed to be sung throughout the year, others were written with a particular Shabbat in mind.

 The answer lies in the significance of Shabbat in Jewish teaching.
-It is described as Me’ein Olam Haba – “a foretaste of the world-to-come.”
-The dove has flown to the Garden of Eden and found rest there on Shabbat.
+It is described as Me’ein Olam Haba – “a foretaste of the world-to-come,” or an anticipation of the Garden of Eden.
+Judah Halevi draws on a Midrash that the dove has flown to the Garden of Eden and found rest there on Shabbat.
 The Shabbat is simultaneously a time and a location.
-Senator Joe Lieberman in his book, The Gift of Rest, describes experiencing the beauty of Shabbat as if entering another country which he and his family call Shabbatland.
+Senator Joe Lieberman in his book, The Gift of Rest, describes experiencing the beauty of Shabbat as if entering another country, which he and his family call Shabbatland.

-In the Song of Songs the Jewish people are compared to the dove.
+In the Song of Songs, the Jewish people are compared to the dove.
 Whatever troubles and challenges we have during the week, Shabbat is the time, when, like the dove, we find rest.
-We sample a piece of paradise in both time and space.
+When we observe and celebrate Shabbat, we sample a piece of paradise in both time and space.
+With the stresses of covid impacting on our lives, the Shabbat Manoach or rest, is all the more sweet.